drewe4point0/MySQL-with-an-Air-Traffic-Dataset/README.md

 ## Data:

 The data has been sourced from the open data portal at the Bureau of Transportation Statistics (https://www.transtats.bts.gov/DatabaseInfo.asp?QO_VQ=EFD&DB_URL=).
+It is available for download in SQL format [here](https://drive.google.com/file/d/1eAg_CWEChp9W1o4ebgp29oKrZyDArW7Y/view?usp=sharing).

 ### Data Dictionaries: